StephanieChevalier/notebooks_for_bonesis/README.md

 * **the observations preprocessing**

 In the "applications/hematopoiesis" folder:
-* the notebook used **for getting the logic program given to clingo for the component selection** for our hematopoiesis application
+* `A_components-selection`: the notebook used **for getting the logic program given to clingo for the component selection** for our hematopoiesis application